Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 Implementations MUST:
 - Use cryptographically secure hash functions (e.g., SHA-256)
 - Protect shared secrets from disclosure
-- Ensure tokens are valid only within a short time window
+- Ensure tokens are valid only within the validity window

 Implementations SHOULD:
 - Include sufficient entropy in derived tokens